-This Regulatory Impact Statement has been prepared by the Ministry of Health in consultation with the New Zealand Customs Service, The Treasury, Ministry of Business, Employment and Innovation, and the Ministry of Foreign Affairs and Trade.
+This regulatory impact statement (RIS) has been prepared by the Ministry of Health in consultation with the New Zealand Customs Service, The Treasury, Ministry of Business, Employment and Innovation, and the Ministry of Foreign Affairs and Trade.

 This paper provides an analysis of options for reducing or removing duty-free tobacco concessions or allowances.
 The current concessions are:

 - the ‘gift’ allowance

 The analysis in this RIS was constrained by two factors:

 - the urgent nature of the analysis – it was undertaken in April 2014 to meet Budget 2014 timeframes at short notice; and